Tanay, Rizal: History

 In 1900–1901, Tanay as was under the Government appointed by the American Military under Taft Commission.
 From 1903 to 1934 the town leadership was under the American rule then in 1934 Tanay was under the Commonwealth of the Philippines as the Tydings–McDuffie Act was approved on March 24, 1934, until the Philippines fell to the hands of the Japanese during the Second World War in 1942.

 In 1942–1945 the Mountains of Tanay served as the Guerrilla base for 'Marking's Fil-American Guerrillas, beginning the Liberation of Tanay in March 1945 a very decorated by the Filipino soldiers of the 4th and 42nd Division of the Philippine Commonwealth Army, 4th Constabulary Regiment of the Philippine Constabulary and the recognized guerrillas against the Japanese occupation forces during World War II.
 General Agustin Marking is buried in a private cemetery by the road overlooking his son's farm in Sampaloc.

 On June 19, 1959, Republic Act No. 2336, also known as "An Act Establishing a Summer Resort in Sampaloc, Municipality of Tanay, Province of Rizal" was approved whereas there is hereby established a summer resort in Sampaloc.
 The Commission on Parks and Wildlife shall issue such rules and regulations for the establishment of such resort is taken place.

 In October 2003, deposed Philippine president Joseph Estrada was transferred to a rest home in Sampaloc, a mountain barangay.
 He remained under house arrest until he was given executive clemency by President Gloria Macapagal Arroyo.

 During the Typhoon Ketsana (Ondoy) on September 26, 2009, Tanay was one of the hardest hit towns due to the rising of Laguna Lake and the flooding of Tanay River.

+It is also important to remember that Tanay has been the meeting point of people from Jalajala and Pililla, two of the neighboring towns of Tanay.
+At the same time, people from Jalajala and Pililla have to commute to Tanay first in order to proceed to Metro Manila, as only Tanay has the consistent terminal of buses and other public utility vehicles bound for Metro Manila and western Rizal.
+Due to the close relationship of the three aforementioned towns, TAPJ was formed which is the group of the three municipalities, often used by high schools to meet and compete academically.

 Geography

+Tanay is located 37 km from Antipolo and 54 km from Manila.
+It contains portions of the Sierra Madre Mountains and is bordered by Rodriguez in the north, Antipolo in the north-west, Baras, Morong and Teresa in the west, General Nakar (Quezon) in the east, and Pililla, Santa Maria (Laguna) as well as the lake Laguna de Bay in the south.

 Barangays

-Tanay is politically subdivided into 20 barangays (10 urban, 10 rural).
+Tanay is politically subdivided into 20 barangays (10 urban, 10 rural), as indicated below and in the image herein.
+Each barangay consists of puroks and some have sitios.